nortxort/pinylib/README.md

 ## Pinylib

-RTMP client/module for tinychat chat rooms.
+RTMP module for tinychat chat rooms.

 pinylib (originally called [tinylib](https://github.com/nortxort/tinylib)) provides classes/methods/functions to create a connection to a tinychat chat room.
 The idea of the module was to create a base in which developers could build their own entertainment/helper bots with.
-It could however, also be used as a very basic client.

-The core file [pinylib.py](https://github.com/nortxort/pinylib/blob/master/pinylib.py) is somewhat built over a file made by [MegaLoler](http://pastebin.com/u/MegaLoler "MegaLoler files on pastebin") and can be found [here](http://pastebin.com/0CYCisB5).
+The file [pinylib.py](https://github.com/nortxort/pinylib/blob/master/pinylib.py) is somewhat built over a file made by [MegaLoler](http://pastebin.com/u/MegaLoler "MegaLoler files on pastebin") and can be found [here](http://pastebin.com/0CYCisB5).
 Since this file is from 2012, a lot of modifications has been made to reflect the changes tinychat has made over the years.

 ## Setting up

-Examples shown here, assumes you are using windows, know how to run python from a command prompt and know how to install modules using pip.
+Examples shown here, assumes you are using windows.

 pinylib was developed using [python 2.7](https://www.python.org/downloads/windows/ "python for windows") so this is the recomended python interpreter.
 If you do not already have that installed, install if from the link.